-Ty Gwyn Farm is a traditional mixed organic farm, sitting in the rolling hills of Radnorshire, with stunning panoramic views in every direction.
+Ty Gwyn Farm is a traditional mixed farm, sitting in the rolling hills of Radnorshire, with stunning panoramic views in every direction.
 Ty Gwyn is an ideal base from which to explore this hidden, unspoilt area of Mid Wales.
 The beautiful Elan Valley, Builth Wells and Hay on Wye are all within easy reach.
 There are walks around the farm and plenty of footpaths and long distance walks in the area of Radnorshire and Llandrindod Wells.
 Watch the wildlife; we have red kites, buzzards, hares and badgers, enjoy clean air, open skies and absolute peace and quiet..
 More Info

 The ultimate get away, The Straw Cottage, is truly far from the madding crowd, a straw bale cottage in an idyllic spot on the farm.
-This is the romance of a bygone era with 2013 comfort.
+This is the romance of a bygone era with 2016 comfort.
 If you want an unusual place to stay, if you like the idea of being away from it all and living with nature but do like a hot shower, a comfy bed and a flushing loo, The Straw Cottage is it...
 More Info

 Would you like to try your hand at something different?
 Perhaps learn a new skill or experience another way of life?
 The courses are a great way to learn more in an informal way.
 More

 Learn how to read the features in the landscape, what they are, why they are there and who put them there.
 Stone walls, enclosures, banks and ditches all tell a story of the past.
 Find out more whilst walking the Radnorshire hills with a landscape historian.
 Ideal for small groups of friends, societies, or just for an unusual special occasion.
 More

 "Fascinating and fun.
 The area is filled with history with plenty of evidence going back to the iron age.
 Stuart gushes with enthusiasm and humour and never tires of teaching you new aspects of the hills.
 A most memorable day."
 Edward and Lucinda July 6.